nikvdp/searxng-ai-kit/README.rst

 ..
 SPDX-License-Identifier: AGPL-3.0-or-later

-SearXNG CLI
+SearXNG Kit
 ===========

-**This is a fork of SearXNG focused on providing command-line interface functionality.**
+**This is a fork of SearXNG focused on providing a complete search toolkit.**

+**Privacy-respecting search for your terminal, code, and AI assistants**

 🔍 **CLI tool** - Search from your terminal using SearXNG's 180+ search engines